theramiyer/blog/_posts/2019/2019-12-07-were-the-hyderabad-killings-right.md

 After due judicial process, the judiciary decides on what punishment the proven criminals should undergo.
 In this case, the police had not proven anything yet.
 As per the judiciary, the prosecution should prove the crime, the accused do not have to prove innocence.
 It may be hard to objectively look at this situation, but that is what the law says.

-What if the police could not prove the crime?
+'But what if the police could not prove the crime?'

 That is precisely the issue.
 It takes significant effort to prove a rape.
 In a case where the victim was down to ashes, the case becomes harder.
 In the meanwhile, human rights groups would come, try to save the offenders from capital punishment and what not.
 In a blink, the alleged criminals would become "humans".
 And why not, unless proven as perpetrators of such a ghastly crime?

-More importantly, if this method becomes an illegal precedent and every other law enforcement agency starts doing this, eliminating the judiciary, we will become a police state.
+But, if this method becomes an illegal precedent and every other law enforcement agency starts doing this, eliminating the judiciary, we will become a police state.
 Those with _lathis_ and guns will have the ultimate power.
-They will not be answerable to anyone.
+They will not be answerable to a neutral agency.
+If there is no judicial process, a policeman could pick you or me up someday, accuse me of a crime you or I did not commit, and then in broad daylight, shoot me down claiming they have slain the culprit.

+Take a step back and understand: this is not me saying this is what happened in this case.
+I am saying, this _could_ happen tomorrow.
+If there is the judiciary, the police will have to submit us to the courts, which will try you or me, and can acquit us when they find us innocent.
+I have a chance to live.

 ## The larger issue